-Closures or use restrictions deemed necessary under adaptive management or user capacity programs (to protect cultural or natural resources or desired visitor experience) would also be accomplished through the rulemaking process.
+Closures or use restrictions deemed necessary under adaptive management or user capacity programs (to protect cultural or natural resources or desired visitor experience) would be accomplished through either special regulations or the superintendent's compendium.

-The closure of some tree islands in the East Everglades Addition to protect cultural and natural resources would be accomplished through the authority in 36 CFR 1.5 (Superintendent's Compendium) because it would not likely be a substantial alteration of public use patterns.
+The closure of some tree islands in the East Everglades Addition to protect cultural and natural resources would be accomplished through the authority in section 1.5 of 36 CFR (superintendent's compendium) because it would not likely be a substantial alteration of public use patterns.

-Implementing the idle- and slow-speed corridors would be accomplished under the discretionary authority of the park superintendent to set speed limits (36 CFR 3.8).
+Implementing the idle speed, no-wake areas would be accomplished under the discretionary authority of the park superintendent to set speed limits (36 CFR 3.8).

-Establishing the mandatory boater education/permit process is authorized under 36 CFR 1.6, 3.3.
+Establishing the mandatory boater education/ permit process is authorized under section 1.6 and 3.3 of 36 CFR.